norlab-ulaval/template-norlab-project/.junie/guidelines.a2g.md

 ## A2G Active Specialized Guidelines

-Set the following A2G specialized guidelines as _active_:
+Set the following A2G specialized guidelines to _active_:

 - guidelines.docker.md
 - guidelines.markdown.md